barebox/barebox/Documentation/user/state.rst

 .. important:: One copy of the *state* variable set is limited to the page size of the used backend (e.g. NAND type flash memory)

-Redundant *state* variable set copies
+Redundant *state* Variable Set Copies
 -------------------------------------

 To avoid data loss when changing the *state* variable set, more than one